MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 To avoid deleting the private cloud by mistake, use [resource locks](/azure/azure-resource-manager/management/lock-resources?tabs=json) to safeguard resources from unwanted deletion or change.
 They can be set at the subscription, resource group, or resource level and block deletions, modifications, or both.

-It's also important to detect non-compliant servers.
+It's also important to detect noncompliant servers.
 You can use Azure Arc for this purpose.
-Azure Arc extends Azure management capabilities and services to on-premises or multi-cloud environments.
+Azure Arc extends Azure management capabilities and services to on-premises or multicloud environments.
 Azure Arc gives you a single-pane view for applying updates and hotfixes by providing centralized server management and governance.
 The result is a consistent experience for managing components from Azure, on-premises systems, and Azure VMware Solution.

 ##### Recommendations